Lande21/RolandeU.github.io/README.md

 FIRST MONTH OF THE NEW PLACE BABYYY!
 My OPT expired 4 days ago.....cant work no more
 Noveni day 9/9 :)
-we went to chirch and to Qamaria coffee shop ...
+we went to church and to Qamaria coffee shop ...
 I HIT 1K COMMIT